 As evident, the matter is presented with a predominantly visual and intuitively conceptual approach.
+Media are blending into each other, making it hard, at a first glance, to distinguish photography from painting.
 The choice to rotate some of the works is an experiment that aims to raise questions about perspective shifts and construction of views - far beyond the world of art.
 The result is a neat world of lines, light and textures, where the confines between figuration and abstraction are molded and the separation between media becomes almost intangible.

 Danish-born painter Brian Veis is shaped by a background in mathematics and aesthetic philosophy and phenomenology, which provide the theoretical framework for his works, through which he examines the common features of subjective experiences.
 The images he creates reveal a visual ambiguity, playing with size, perspectives and pysical orientations, removing human artefacts or living organisms from the representation to avoid clear determinations.